rahulcbu/Gradcap/README.md

-# Graduation Students List 2024
+#  CBU Graduation Students List 2024

 Welcome to the Graduation Students List 2024 project!
 This project displays a list of graduation students along with their details in an aesthetically pleasing way.